shivannis/xandr-docs-public/xandr-docs/articles/monetize/managing-creative-templates.md

 - **Name**: The name of the creative template helps buyers identify the creative template when uploading creatives that match this template's media type and format.
-The Xandr standard templates for each media type and format are all named "Standard".
+The Microsoft Advertising standard templates for each media type and format are all named "Standard".
 - **ID**: The unique identification number assigned to the creative template.